gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 You should be shown _two_ values: the **Access key** and **Secret access key**.
 You need both of those values.
 They will only be shown once.
 You might find it helpful to click the small square icon that's just next to each of those values to copy them briefly to your clipboard.

-**Iimportant:** As the console makes clear these values should **never** be stored in plain text, or in your code.
+**Important:** As the console makes clear these values must be kept secret and should **never** be stored in your code.
 They should be deleted when no longer needed.

 Once you have noted them, click "Done".